Shareholders protest selling Amazon’s facial recognition software to law enforcement

 Nearly 19 groups of Amazon shareholders have expressed reservations over sales of the company’s Rekognition service to law enforcement, NBC and CNN report.

-In a letter addressed to Amazon CEO Jeff Bezos last Friday, a copy of which was provided to NBC by the American Civil Liberties Union (ACLU), the undersigned warn against potential abuses of the facial recognition technology.
+In a letter addressed to Amazon CEO Jeff Bezos on Friday, a copy of which was provided to NBC by the American Civil Liberties Union (ACLU), the undersigned warn against potential abuses of the facial recognition technology.
 And they point to recent scrutiny of Facebook over its data privacy policies, which have negatively impacted its stock.

 “While Rekognition may be intended to enhance some law enforcement activities, we are deeply concerned it may ultimately violate civil and human rights,” the shareholders wrote.
 “We are concerned the technology would be used to unfairly and disproportionately target and surveil people of color, immigrants, and civil society organizations … We are concerned sales may be expanded to foreign governments, including authoritarian regimes.”